helloshahin50/helloshahin50/README.md

 I’m Shahin.
 Experienced with Bootstrap , Sass , Tailwind CSS , NodeJS and versatile professional here.
 I enjoy collaborating, solution-oriented, and open to learning.
 I want to be a skillfull Web Developer.
 I want to utilize my creative thinking style and communication skills to add value to your projects.

-Skills:  REACT / JS / HTML / CSS/ NODE JS/
+Skills: JS /Bootstrap / Sass / Tailwind CSS / MERN

 - 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning MERN